Audrey Kurth Cronin

 She has also served in the U.S. Executive branch, including in the Office of the Secretary of Defense for Policy; the Office of the Secretary of the Navy; and the American Embassy in Moscow.
 She often consults at senior levels of the U.S. government.

 Professor Cronin is widely published on strategy and nonstate actors.
-Her latest book is How Terrorism Ends: Understanding the Decline and Demise of Terrorist Campaigns (Princeton University Press), recently translated into Chinese and Arabic.
+Her latest book which The New Yorker called "a landmark study" is How Terrorism Ends: Understanding the Decline and Demise of Terrorist Campaigns (Princeton University Press).
+It was recently translated into Chinese and Arabic.

 She regularly writes for academic and general interest audiences, in journals including Foreign Affairs, International Security, and Survival, as well as on-line venues and blogs.
 She also does media interviews for prominent national and international outlets.